UPMC Horizon Sleep Center

 Sleep disorder medicine is a recognized specialty.
 It has developed in response to the growing recognition of the enormous medical, economic, and social impact of disturbed sleep upon healthy functioning.

-The multidisciplinary team at UPMC Horizon's Regional Center for Sleep Disorders provides comprehensive evaluation and treatment of various disorders, including:
+The multidisciplinary team at the UPMC Horizon Sleep Center provides comprehensive evaluation and treatment of various disorders, including:

 - Sleep apnea